These are tales about Encounter Overland trips. For published works see Books about Encounter Overland.

 Interview of Peggy Gregory-Jenkins

+This interview was recorded in September 2015 in Niagara Falls at the staff gathering of a company called G Adventures.
+The person interviewing Peggy is Bruce Poon Tip, the founder of G Adventures.
 Peggy tells how she and a friend signed up with Tony and Stuart in 1967 in Istanbul on EO’s first trip to Kathmandu.
 For the exorbitant price of US$150 Peggy and her friend travelled to Kathmandu and then back to England.
+(Thanks to G Adventures and its media team for their kindness in locating and sending on this recording.) |

 London to Kathmandu – 9 September 1969 by Peter Tillotson